 Note: This document contains side effect information about tretinoin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Renova.
+Some dosage forms listed on this page may not apply to the brand name Renova.

 Applies to tretinoin topical: topical cream, topical gel/jelly, topical lotion.

 Along with its needed effects, tretinoin topical (the active ingredient contained in Renova) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.